Benji Radach: Bellator MMA

 Over four years after his last fight, Radach made his Bellator debut against undefeated Ben Reiter at Bellator 137 on May 15, 2015, replacing an injured A.J.
 Matthews.
 He lost the fight by unanimous decision.

 Outside MMA

-Radach has been a 4-year 01 journeyman electrician since he was 23 and worked as a chaser in the woods logging and also commercial fishing in Petersburg, Alaska and Brystol Bay Alaska to pay for school and MMA training.
+Radach worked as a chaser in the woods, logging, and also commercial fishing in Petersburg, Alaska and Bristol Bay, Alaska to pay for school and MMA training.

 In 2006 Radach foiled an armed robbery attempt in Vancouver, Washington, by physically disarming a gunman who was trying to hold up the restaurant that Radach was patronizing.

 In 2008, he was named the corporate director of instructor's training for LA Boxing.
 His responsibilities primarily involve training and preparing potential LA Boxing instructors for lessons of various experience levels.

+On August 26, 2024, it was announced that Radach had died at the age of 45.